 As the previous examples show, while the underlying algorithms and procedures are inherently technical, the output language is straightforward; by design, it can be understood by anyone.
 This inherent accessibility promotes data literacy – it empowers less technical readers to make better sense of the data and thereby better business decisions.
 It frees those readers to do what they do best – make decisions – by minimizing the time they need to spend interpreting insights.

-Taken together, these benefits amount to a technology trend that’s exceedingly important and one I’m proud to say Narrative Science is a part of it.
+Taken together, these benefits amount to a technology trend that’s exceedingly important, and one I’m proud to say Narrative Science is a part of.

-Also, feel free to reach out on twitter @alsip89.
+Feel free to reach out to me on Twitter: @alsip89.